Taking Eclipse Observations - GLOBE Observer

 There are a variety of thermometers to use for air temperature measurements.
 The simplest is a liquid-filled thermometer, but inexpensive digital thermometers are also available.
 Ideally, you should look for a thermometer designed for measuring weather conditions.
 You do not want to use a medical thermometer, but those advertised as instant-read for cooking may work, especially if they have a digital display.
 There are also a number of temperature data loggers and external sensors that plug into smartphones, at a variety of price-points.
 If you have a hand-held weather meter or a mounted weather station at your site, those can also be used for data collection.

 GLOBE has lists of suppliers, separated by region (for example, North America and Latin America and Caribbean) that offer a variety of instruments that can be used for measurements.
 Note that the GLOBE Program does not endorse any particular supplier, and will identify in a similar manner all companies believed to offer instruments required for GLOBE.
 You can also read more discussion of the merits of different thermometer types as one of the activity pages on the 2017 NASA eclipse page.
+Do not use temperature data from a weather app as it may be getting measurements from a location far from you.

 You do need an Internet connection to download the app and receive your initial login information via email.
 After that, all data collection can be done offline.
 However, don’t forget to send in your observations when you get back to an area with signal or a wifi connection!`